 Online Presence and Content Creation

 Over the last few years it has become absolutely mandatory to set up accounts for your business on Social Media platforms like Facebook, Twitter, LinkedIn, and Google+.
-Make sure to consistently use your logo and banners on these platforms to make sure your profiles are immediately recognizable by your clients, business partners, and competitors.
+Make sure to consistently use your logo and banners on these platforms to make sure your profiles are immediately recognisable by your clients, business partners, and competitors.
 Be active on your platforms, for example by linking to your blog posts and to interesting articles, promoting special offers and interacting with your followers.

 Another way of increasing the number of SEO relevant keywords is to set up a blog on which you post regular content.
 Blogging allows you to hit many more keywords embedded in interesting content for your clients without being penalised by search engines.
 And you’re in luck: Google has become more than smart enough to realise that the words *tutoring *and tutors will most likely be indexed to yield the same results.